farhanphame/ecommerce_kmeans/README.md

 -Give recommendation to company regarding buyer habbits and customer segmentation

 ## Result
-**Insight from Exploratory Data Analysis (EDA):**

--On average, one order gives 113€ revenue to the company

--Our customers live in 27 state and 3997 city in Portugal

--The top 3 of highest revenue by state code are: SP (4108600€), RJ (1391744€), MG (1242732€)

--The top 3 of highest revenue by city are: Sao Paulo (1496970€), Rio De Janeiro (735291€), and Belo Horizonte (292607€)

--77.59% of company revenue is obtained by credit card.
-Maybe we can offer to cooperate with some credit card company.

--On average, customers purchase our product from 10.00 PM until 20.00 PM.
-Then, the lowest purchase time is from 3.00 PM until 5.00 PM

--If we look daily, usually our purchase is low in holiday.

--Total customer order is increased from January 2017 until November 2017.
-But, from December 2017 until August 2018, the total customer order is stagnant.

 **Business Recommendations from Exploratory Data Analysis (EDA):**
 -We can give discount or promotion in our busy hour, namely 10.00 PM until 20.00 PM